eTendering

 Do I need an Australian Business Number (ABN)?

-All individuals and organisations lodging tenders/quotations/EOI submissions with Council for the provision of the supply of materials, equipment and/or services must have an ABN and be registered for Goods and Services Tax (GST).
+All individuals and organisations lodging tender, quotation, or EOI submissions with Council for the provision of materials, equipment and/or services must have an ABN and be registered for Goods and Services Tax (GST).
 All submissions must clearly state your company's ABN.

 Can I lobby or talk to Councillors and staff?

-Lobbying or talking to Council staff and Councillors is not permitted and will result in disqualification from the tender process.
-This is outlined in Councils Statement of Business Ethics.
+Lobbying or talking to Council staff and Councillors is not permitted and will result in disqualification from the RFT or RFQ process.
+This is outlined in Council's Statement of Business Ethics.

 What is best value?

-Best Value for money is when the submission satisfies all the essential criteria, specifications, safety, environmental and statutory requirements stated in the tender document.
+Best value for money is when the submission satisfies all the essential criteria, specifications, safety, environmental and statutory requirements stated in the RFT, RFQ or EOI document.
 Lowest price does not necessarily mean best value.
-The lowest or any tender may not necessarily be accepted.
+The lowest-priced submission may not necessarily be accepted.

-Is there an opportunity to negotiate the contract if I am awarded the tender?
+Is there an opportunity to negotiate the contract if I am awarded the work?

 After the offer from Council is accepted, there is no opportunity to negotiate the contract.
-Alternative or variations to the terms must be submitted in full as part of your tender submission provided you have submitted a conforming tender as well.
+Departures to the contract must be submitted in full as part of your RFT or RFQ submission, provided you have lodged a conforming submission as well.

-What happens if I submit my tender after the closing time ?
+What happens if I submit after the closing time ?

-The e-tendering portal will not accept any tenders after the advertised closing time has elapsed.
-The tender box is cleared at the closing tender time and no further tenders will be accepted via the tender box after the closing time.
+The eTendering and VendorPanel Marketplace portals will not accept any submissions after the advertised closing time.
+The tender box at Camden Council's Administration Building is cleared at the closing tender time and no further tenders will be accepted.

-No. All responses must be submitted via the e-tendering portal or lodged by hand to the tender box located in Administration Building at 70 Central Ave, Oran Park 2570.
+No. All responses must be submitted via the eTendering or VendorPanel Marketplace portals, or lodged by hand to the tender box located in the Camden Council Administration Building at 70 Central Ave, Oran Park 2570.

-Tender submissions are evaluated by a Tender evaluation panel to determine conformity and are then assessed using pre-set evaluation criteria.
-The panel then make a recommendation to the Council to accept the preferred submission and a contract is entered into to provide the tendered works and services.
+RFT and RFQ submissions are evaluated by an evaluation panel to determine conformity and are then assessed using pre-set evaluation criteria.
+The panel then makes a recommendation to accept the preferred submission and a contract is entered into to provide the works and services.